 MATH 405 Ordinary Differential Equations (3) Systems of linear ordinary differential equations, autonomous systems, and stability theory applications.
 Optional topics include series solutions, Sturm theory, numerical methods.
 Pre: 302 and 311, or consent.

 MATH 407 Numerical Analysis (3) Numerical solution of equations, interpolation, least-squares approximation, quadrature, eigenvalue problems, numerical solution of ordinary and partial differential equations.
 (These topics are covered in the year sequence 407–408.)
-Pre: 307 or 311, and one semester programming; or consent.
+Pre: 243 or 253A, and 307 or 311, and one semester programming; or consent.

 MATH 408 Numerical Analysis (3) Continuation of 407.
 This is the second course of a year sequence and should be taken in the same academic year as 407.
 Pre: 407 or consent.

 MATH 411 Linear Algebra (3) Vector spaces over arbitrary fields, minimal polynomials, invariant subspaces, canonical forms of matrices; unitary and Hermitian matrices, quadratic forms.
 Pre: 307 or 311, and 321; or consent.

 MATH 412 Introduction to Abstract Algebra (3) Introduction to basic algebraic structures.
 Groups, finite groups, abelian groups, rings, integral domains, fields, factorization, polynomial rings, field extensions, quotient fields.
 Emphasis on writing instruction.
 (These topics are covered in the year sequence 412–413.)
 Pre: 311 and 321; or consent.

 MATH 413 Introduction to Abstract Algebra (3) Continuation of 412.
 This is the second course of a year sequence and should be taken in the same academic year as 412.
 Emphasis on writing instruction.
 Pre: 412 or consent.

 MATH 414 Linear Programming (3) Techniques of mathematical programming.
 Topics may include linear programming, integer programming, network analysis, dynamic programming, and game theory.
 Pre: 307 or 311, or consent.

 MATH 420 Introduction to the Theory of Numbers (3) Congruences, quadratic residues, arithmetic functions, distribution of primes.
 Emphasis is on teaching theory and writing, not on computation.
 Pre: 321 or consent.